Decorative element

 The Earth's atmosphere can be viewed as an enormous reaction vessel where thousands of different physicochemical processes take place in parallel in a highly inhomogeneous and dynamic environment.
 Atmospheric chemists understand many of these reactions well.
 For example, gas-phase photodissociation processes involving simple atmospheric molecules such as NO2, NO3, O3, H2O2, etc. have been studied extensively over a broad range of experimental conditions.
 Chemical mechanisms of many critical atmospheric gas-phase reactions, such as oxidation of volatile organic hydrocarbons by OH, are also reasonably well understood.
 On the other hand, our knowledge of chemical reactions involving aerosols, small particles of liquid or solid material suspended in air, is far from complete.
 Our lack of understanding of atmospheric aerosol represents an important gap in our knowledge because aerosols play a critical role in controlling climate, driving atmospheric chemistry, and contributing to air pollution problems worldwide.
-Aerosols are also key components in a wide spectrum of practical engineering problems including climate modeling, air pollution regulation and medical inhalation treatment.
 The goal of our research is to improve our understanding of atmospheric aerosol chemistry through laboratory and field measurements on different types of aerosols.
 Go to the following links to learn more about the on-going and previous research projects.

 On-Going Projects